Scenario-based Risk Evaluation: Concluding remarks

 Given the pivotal importance of model uncertainty and scenario analysis in modern risk management, scenario-based risk measures can be useful in many disciplines of risk assessment, not limited to financial risk management.

 We remark that for various interpretations of the scenarios, the estimation procedures of a scenario-based risk measure may exhibit different properties, as illustrated in Section \ref{sec:6}.
 This calls for future research in statistical theory for scenario-based risk functionals.
+A challenging open question is the characterization of scenario-based coherent risk measures for general scenarios without assuming mutual singularity.